mvavassori/GoogleKeep-to-Obsidian-Windows/README.md

 In Google Keep, notes can have labels associated with them.
 This script converts these labels into hashtags at the end of the Markdown file.

-For example, if a Google Keep note has labels "work" and "meeting", these would appear at the end of the Markdown note like this:
+For example, if a Google Keep note has labels "work" and "programming", these would appear at the end of the Markdown note like this:

 #work #programming